system-zero/system-zero/data/docs/la.md

 then it should be considered rather as an error of the language itself, as one of the main purposes of this is to be exceptional easy to start writting within minutes.

+Details about the implementation.
+(written in the first days of August of 2021)

+This interpreter might be very slow, when it competes with others.
+I never did it (benchmark), and probably I never going to do it, but it has to be slow, or else something is strange.

+There isn't a proper lexer/parser/vm.
+It is just a bunch of (sometimes clever though) ways to handle the complexity of an interpreter.
+There is a weakness to understand things in theory, as I have to face with the facts, to realize the theory.
+Admittedly now, it is a way different than when this thing was started (at the beginning of the spring of 2021), and quite many things would be different, if I was started all over again.
+But the fact is that the code handles and implements quite satisfactory the syntax and the semantics of a Programming Language, and it does it without discounts to the exact way I was looking from an interpreter.
+As it was the _implentation_ the main intention.
+Albeit it does it with a probably unorthodoxical way.
+And actually it is not that bad in performance, as it executes more than a thousand of lines of code, which much of it is complex and loops, in a fraction of a second, in a very old 32bit netbook computer.
+And this is enough.